 Anchor Point Fishing Charters, Alaska King Salmon & Halibut fishing from Anchor Point, Homer & Seldovia AK

-Good Time Charters is Anchor Point's first charter service, started over 26 years ago in 1984 and still providing personal attention from Jeff Cundiff, Coast Guard licensed 52 year local resident.
-We started out in Anchor Point long before there was a tractor launch to save two hours of travel time back and forth from the Homer spit.
-We still enjoy the extra fishing time off Anchor Point and especially the month of May when both halibut and salmon are following schools of herring and hooligan smelt just offshore.
-We also enjoy fishing out of Seldovia to be closer to better fishing again in the fall and through the winter.
+Good Time Charters is Anchor Point's first charter service, started over 32 years ago in 1984 and still providing personal attention from owner operator, Coast Guard licensed 58 year local resident, Jeff Cundiff.
+I started running fishing trips from the mouth of the Anchor river long before there was a tractor launch off Anchor Point in order to save two hours of running time back and forth to the Homer spit.
+I still enjoy having the extra fishing time especially during the month of May when both halibut and king salmon are following schools of herring and hooligan smelt up the Cook Inlet and just offshore from Anchor Point.
+The boat launch that now launches boats operates May through August.
+Then I start departing from the Homer spit and Seldovia on occasion as the fishing off Seldovia is good in the fall and winter like Anchor Point is in the spring.

 Testimonials